-For the year ended December 31, 2021, the Company had no operating revenue and incurred a net loss of \$21.07 million (December 31, 2020 - \$27.75 million).
-At December 31, 2021, the Company had consolidated cash of \$4.95 million (December 31, 2020 - \$5.48 million) to apply against current liabilities of \$1.44 million (December 31, 2020 - \$1.19 million).
+For the year ended December 31, 2022, the Company had no operating revenue and incurred a net loss of \$31.61 million (December 31, 2021 - \$21.07 million).
+At December 31, 2022, the Company had consolidated cash of \$10.98 million (December 31, 2021 - \$4.95 million) to apply against current liabilities of \$26.60 million (December 31, 2021 - \$1.44 million) and its liabilities exceeded assets by \$20.94 million.

-At December 31, 2021, the Company believes that it has adequate resources to maintain its minimum obligations, including general corporate activities, based on its cash position and ability to pursue additional sources of financing, including equity placements.
+At December 31, 2022, the Company believes that it has adequate resources to maintain its minimum obligations, including general corporate activities, based on its cash position, the strategic arrangement for the joint-development of the Company's Alacran Project (Note 22) and its ability to pursue additional sources of financing, including equity placements.

 The Company currently has no source of operating cash flow, and it has no assurance that additional funding will be available to it for additional exploration and development programs at its properties, or to enable the Company to fulfill its obligations under any applicable agreements.
 The Company's ability to continue as a going concern is dependent on its ability to obtain additional sources of financing to successfully explore and evaluate its mineral properties and, ultimately, to achieve profitable operations.
 Significant reliance is placed on Ivanhoe Electric, the Company's controlling shareholder, for providing ongoing financing to the Company.
 Failure of Ivanhoe Electric to provide or participate in financing, or the inability of Ivanhoe Electric to provide or participate in financing, would likely result in difficulty for Cordoba to attract separate third-party investment.
-In addition, the spread of COVID-19 globally has caused and continues to cause considerable disruptions to the world economy, including financial markets, and could adversely impact the Company's ability to carry out plans to obtain additional financing.
-The ability to raise additional financing for future activities may be impaired, or such financing may not be available on favourable terms, due to conditions beyond the Company's control, such as uncertainty in the capital markets, depressed commodity prices or country risk factors.
 As such, there is a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.